mkashwin/unifiednamespace/01_k8scluster/Readme.md

         - `198.168.200.1` is the DHCP server for your virtual box network

     ### <a id="unix"></a>
     * On Unix if you are working with virtual machines.
-Add route to the range convering the METALLB range and ensure that it points to the DHCP server for your virtual machine farm.
+Add route to the range covering the METALLB range and ensure that it points to the DHCP server for your virtual machine farm.
         ```powershell
         sudo ip route add 198.168.220.0/24 via 198.168.200.1 dev vboxnet0
         ```